angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 not too happy about the matchup on the draw.
 My hand was solid, though, with Force, pitch and a Thoughtseize.

-I force Chalice@1, untap and Thoughtseize with Underground Sea.
+I Force Chalice on 1, untap and Thoughtseize with Underground Sea.
 My opponent reveals double :card[Archon of Emeria], double Simian Spirit Guide and Cavern.
 Archon is my pick, but that doesn't stop my opponent from jamming the other one on the next turn with Cavern.
 In my next turn I brainstorm to try to get something going, but I get brainstorm locked instead.
-I play a tapped Trop and take the 2 damage from the Archon.
-I personal tutor for a ponder to clear the top of my library and my opponent plays a Simian Spirit Guide to join the Archon that's slowly chipping my life total.
+I play a tapped Tropical Island and take the 2 damage from the Archon.
+I Tutor for a Ponder to clear the top of my library and my opponent plays a Simian Spirit Guide to join the Archon that's slowly chipping my life total.
 Ponder on my next turn shows me Misty Rainforest, Brainstorm and something useless.
-I take the Misty and leave the brainstorm on top.
-My opponent doesn't do anything particularly relevant and I am faced with a tough decision: My hand is Petal, Wraith, Edge, Doomsday, Tropical, Misty and Underground Sea in play.
+I take the Misty and leave the Brainstorm on top.
+My opponent doesn't do anything particularly relevant and I am faced with a tough decision: my hand is Petal, Wraith, Edge, Doomsday, Tropical Island, Misty and Underground Sea in play.
 I can fetch Underground Sea and have the triple black or I can try to go for a Decay.
 I choose to take the Brainstorm and fetch the Island.
 In my opponent's turn I cast a desperate Brainstorm and see :card[Abrupt Decay]!
-I Decay on the turn after, street Wraith to clean the top of my library, brainstorm into Dark Ritual and win from there.
+I Decay on the turn after, street Wraith to clean the top of my library, Brainstorm into Dark Ritual and win from there.
 I was lucky that my opponent didn't draw much after the first Archon, but I feel like I only had a few lines that gave me actual chances to win the game and managed to find one that was not obvious to me.